elchin-jafar/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 4 - search a string for any of a set of bytes <br />
 5 - locates a substring and return pointer to located substr <br />
 6 - print every char of 2D array <br />
+7 - print sums of 2 diagonals in 2D arr <br />